 These majestic looking gorges of the River Jonteover the centuries have hollowed out vast amounts of limestone, leaving the panoramic plateaux before you with the canyon-like backdrop.

-With every turn, every bend, and over every hill climb, make sure you lookup.
-Like the Highlands of Scotland, you will be amazed at the changing scenery you witness on your bike.
+With every turn, every bend, and over every hill climb, make sure you look up.
+Like the Highlands of Scotland, you will also, be amazed at the changing scenery you witness on your bike.